Electoral system of Germany: Classification and assessment of the system

-Voting for the Bundestag is complicated.
-In particular, the importance of the second vote is sometimes underestimated.
+The Bundestag, Germany's parliament, was elected according to the principle of mixed member proportional representation until the reforms of 2023 which introduced the Zweitstimmendeckung, essentially making it a party-list proportional system with a degree of localization.

-However, the voting system combines many of the advantages of both the plurality and the proportional voting system.
-Time has proven that this voting system mainly allows for a proportional distribution of seats, stable governments, change of governments, the possibility of new parties joining the parliament, and in comparison to the Reichstag, the precursor parliament of the Bundestag in the Weimar Republic, it allows for a parliament capable of acting.
 Presently, the big parties are not considering introducing a majority voting system like they did at the beginning of the first grand coalition in 1966.

 However, there has been major criticism of the federal election system, as it existed prior to 2013.
 The overhang seats are problematic in the sense that they distort the proportional representation (resulting from the second votes).
 The Federal Constitutional Court of Germany has found that this distinctive feature is compatible with the legislator's will of ensuring a regionally balanced composition of the Bundestag.
 Nevertheless, one consequence of the overhang seats is the paradoxical possibility that a party may receive more seats in the Bundestag by receiving fewer second votes in certain states, or fewer seats if they receive more votes.
 On July 3, 2008, the Federal Constitutional Court declared the possibility of this so-called "negative vote weight" (negatives Stimmgewicht) to be unconstitutional, and reforms were implemented in May 2013 that sharply reduced this possibility.